 Status: After documenting the system requirements, an electronic portal was developed and posted to VIHA's website.
 Further enhancements are necessary.
+Terry to provide status update by noon 7/10/24

 C. Negotiate a fair and progressive collective bargaining agreement and introduce performancebased evaluation for staff growth and development.